yashsadhanala/yashsadhanala/README.md

 - 🔭 I’m currently working as a Backend Engineer in Java, Springboot, and SQL.
 - 👯 I’m looking to collaborate on Full Stack Development as I have great insight into HTML & Bootstrap.
 - 🌱 I’m currently learning advanced Microservices.
-- 🤔 I’m looking for help with Tech related stuff.
+- 🤔 I’m looking for help with tech-related stuff.
 - 💬 Ask me about Tech and Space.
 - 😄 Fun fact: I can complete a season overnight!!
 - 📫 [Resume]